Glenview hosts many events throughout the year. Here is a high-level overview of events and the timeframe they happen in, which is subject to change.

 Walk and Roll to School Day (October)

 Join us to celebrate our health, the environment, and our school spirit.
 Walk, bike, or scooter to school with a walking school bus group or bike train.
 Take a turn on Glenview's Griffinator Bike Blender to pedal to a smoothie and participate in the school-wide chart to see how we get to Glenview.
 See the 2018 pics here.

-Halloween Carnival and Haunted House (October)
+Fall Carnival and Haunted House (October)

-The Halloween Carnival is one of Glenview’s most enjoyable and popular traditions.
+The Fall Carnival is one of Glenview’s most enjoyable and popular traditions.
 Kids and adults alike come dressed in fabulous costumes.
 There are creepy games to play, prizes to be won, faces to be painted, and delicious home-baked treats to be had!
 And don't miss the famous Haunted House.
 It is spooktacular!

 *Fundraiser: Griffin Fund (September/October)*